JingzheZhao/Eddy3D/README.md

 Now restart the system and try again.

-- Open commandline with elevated credentials
+- Open command line with elevated credentials

 - Start eddy with one of the testFiles